Wichita State and Kansas State Pathway to Nursing Program

 dual degree program will give students the opportunity to earn both a Bachelor of

 Science (BS) degree from Kansas State University, and a Bachelor of Science degree

 in nursing (BSN) from the College of Health Professions at Wichita State University.

 As part of the program, all students are assigned a health professions advisor in the College of Health and Human Sciences that works in conjunction with the students’ academic advisor.
 With the assistance of the advisors, students begin the program working towards their bachelor’s degree from K-State while fulfilling the requirements needed for the nursing program.
 Once requirements are met, students will then submit an application for WSU’s Traditional BSN program.
 Accepted students will spend the next two years in the Traditional BSN program, and earn a BSN degree from WSU.
 Both degree programs will be based in Manhattan, Kansas.

 This information can be found on the Tuition and Fees web page.

 The Kansas State Board of Nursing has granted approval for WSU to begin accepting students to its Traditional BSN program in fall semester 2022.

 This dual degree program gives students the opportunity to earn two degrees from two prestigious universities in approximately five years.

-The program requirements will be the same as the requirements for students enrolled on WSU's main campus in Wichita, Kansas.
+In addition to the he program requirements for students enrolled on the WSU's main campus in Wichita, Kansas, students must also be an active, degree-seeking student at KSU in order to apply.
 Please visit the WSU School of Nursing website for information on the Traditional BSN program and Graduate programs.

 All courses will be on the K-State campus in Manhattan, Kansas.
 Clinical rotations will be held at various clinical sites across the state of Kansas.